-If the input structure contains a bound ligand and you wish to compute your FragMaps in the presence of the ligand, remove the ligand from the input PDB file and provide a separate Mol2 file of the ligand in the correct position and orientation with respect to the target protein.
-Provide the path and name of the ligand Mol2 file using the lig keyword.
+If the input structure contains ligands/cofactors and you wish to compute the SILCS FragMaps in the presence of the ligands, then extract each ligand from the input PDB file and save as a separate Mol2 file with the ligand in the correct position and orientation with respect to the target protein.
+Provide the path and name of each ligand Mol2 file separated by comma using the lig keyword.